Southwest District Health continues COVID-19 vaccine distribution effort; Moderna vaccine received

 FOR IMMEDIATE RELEASE

-CALDWELL, IDAHO – Daily incidence rates continue to increase across the majority of the district.
-Based on data available for October 25, 2020 – November 7, 2020, Canyon County and Washington County have moved from the orange alert level to the red alert level.
-The remaining counties’ health alert levels are at the orange alert level.
+Daily incidence rates continue to increase across the majority of the district.
+This is based on data available for the date-range November 15, 2020 – November 28, 2020.
+Currently, Adams County remains at the yellow health alert level.
+The other five counties are unchanged at the red health alert level.
 The information used in determining county health alert levels is listed below.

 CANYON COUNTY – Health Alert Level: Red

-Canyon County will move to the red health alert level due to an increasing COVID-19 daily incidence rate1 and an increasing positivity rate.
-Canyon County has a daily incidence rate of 4.90 daily new cases per 10,000 people which is trending up and right on the cusp of the red category for this metric (at 5.0 daily new cases per 10,000).
-Only 66.8% of COVID-19 cases have reported knowing where they were exposed, which points to sustained community spread.
-SWDH investigators are continuing to see cases exposed through social and community gatherings.
-Additionally, the test positivity rate in Canyon County has spiked to 13.39% which is concerning SWDH epidemiologists.
-Eleven congregate living facilities are seeing cluster outbreaks2.
-Some healthcare facilities in Canyon County are nearing capacity for inpatient and ICU bed and have concerns about critical care staffing.
+Canyon County will remain in the red health alert level due to an increasing COVID-19 daily incidence rate and an increasing positivity rate.
+Canyon County has a daily incidence rate of 8.90 daily new cases per 10,000 people which is trending up.
+Only 66.22% of COVID-19 cases have reported knowing where they were exposed, which points to sustained community spread.
+SWDH investigators are continuing to see cases exposed through social and community gatherings as well as in workplaces and households.
+Additionally, the test positivity rate in Canyon County has continued to increase to 21.02% which is concerning SWDH epidemiologists.
+Seventeen congregate living facilities are seeing cluster outbreaks.
+Some healthcare facilities in Canyon County are nearing capacity for inpatient and ICU beds and have concerns about critical care staffing.
+Some facilities are postponing elective surgeries to conserve resources.
 Additionally, multiple schools in Canyon County are reporting an outbreak or transmission within the school.
+Both Nampa School District and Caldwell School District will be transitioning fully to remote learning.

-Gem County will move to the orange health alert level due to an increasing incidence rate and increasing positivity rate.
-Gem County has a daily incidence rate of 3.63 daily cases per 10,000 people and a test positivity rate of 11.82%.
-One congregate care facilities in Gem County is facing a sustained COVID-19 outbreak.
-64.2% of new cases that were contacted knew where they were exposed to COVID-19, which is trending up and points to community transmission.
-Additionally, local healthcare providers are concerned with staffing shortages and hospital capacity.
-One school in Gem County is experiencing a cluster outbreak among students and staff.
+Gem County will remain in the red health alert level, due to an increasing incidence rate and increasing positivity rate.
+Gem County has a daily incidence rate of 13.92 daily cases per 10,000 people and a test positivity rate of 25.97%.
+Three congregate care facilities in Gem County are facing a sustained COVID-19 outbreak.
+70.99% of new cases that were contacted knew where they were exposed to COVID-19, which is trending down and points to community transmission.
+Additionally, local healthcare providers are concerned with staffing shortages as 16 healthcare providers have tested positive for COVID-19 over the past two weeks.
+Multiple schools in Gem County are reporting cluster outbreaks with transmission occurring within the schools.

-Payette County will remain in the orange health alert level, due to a slightly increasing COVID-19 daily incidence rate, as well as an increasing positivity rate.
-Payette County has a daily incidence rate of 3.76 daily new cases per 10,000 people which is increasing slightly.
-Only 48.31% of confirmed cases know where they were exposed to COVID-19, which points to sustained community spread.
-SWDH epidemiologists are concerned by cluster outbreaks within local workplace settings and households.
-Payette County has a test positivity rate of 15.64%, which is very high and shows that COVID-19 is more prevalent in the community than SWDH data show.
-Many Payette County schools are seeing sporadic, imported cases of COVID-19 with no evidence of transmission occurring within schools.
+Payette County will remain in the red health alert level, due to an increasing COVID-19 daily incidence rate and positivity rate.
+Payette County has a daily incidence rate of 7.81 daily new cases per 10,000 people which is increasing.
+Only 51.72% of confirmed cases know where they were exposed to COVID-19, which points to sustained community spread.
+SWDH epidemiologists are concerned by cluster outbreaks within local workplace settings, including Idaho and Oregon workplaces.
+Payette County has a test positivity rate of 28.53%, which is increasing and shows that COVID-19 is more prevalent in the community than our data indicate.
+Many Payette County schools are seeing sporadic, imported cases of COVID-19 with one school reporting a cluster outbreak.

 WASHINGTON COUNTY – Health Alert Level: Red

-Washington County will move to the red health alert level, due to a high daily incidence rate and a high positivity rate.
-Washington County currently has a daily incidence rate of 6.89 daily cases per 10,000 people, which is increasing dramatically.
-The positivity rate for Washington County is 17.04%, which has nearly doubled since last week.
-74.19% of confirmed cases know where they were exposed to COVID-19, which is improving but still points to sustained community spread.
-SWDH epidemiologists are seeing transmission occurring within workplaces, households, and among healthcare workers in Washington County.
+Washington County will remain in the red health alert level, due to an increasing daily incidence rate and a very high positivity rate.
+Washington County currently has a daily incidence rate of 11.32 daily cases per 10,000 people, which is increasing.
+The positivity rate for Washington County is 21.87%, which is decreasing but is still much higher than we would like to see.
+68.97% of confirmed cases know where they were exposed to COVID-19, which points to sustained community spread.
+SWDH epidemiologists are seeing transmission occurring from social gatherings or workplaces and then spreading throughout households.
 Multiple Washington County schools are seeing sporadic, imported cases of COVID-19 with transmission occurring within one school.
-Additionally, there is an increase in total hospitalizations in Washington County which is decreasing hospital capacity.
-Elective surgeries are being cancelled or postponed to remedy this.

 WEEKLY CASES BY SCHOOL DISTRICT